 Skip to main content

-Configure scoped secret access for resources
+Configure scoped secret access for resources and workflows

 Enable scoped secrets